ocaml/vim-ocaml/README.md

 # vim-ocaml

 Vim runtime files for OCaml.
-These are sycned periodically with the builtin support that comes with Vim.
+These are synced periodically with the builtin support that comes with Vim.
 Users are recommended to use this repository directly however as it's more up to date.